Fall 2014 Events

 The Fall 2014 Quench dates and topics are:

 ||Coming Out at Loyola and Finding a Home

 Trans Day of Remembrance - Saturday, November 22, 2014

-In honor of Transgender Awareness Week and Trans Day of Remembrance, Spectrum is hosting a dinner and documentary screening on Saturday, November 22nd in Knott Hall B001 at 7pm.
-Spectrum will be showing “the T Word,” a documentary created by Laverne Cox.
+In honor of Transgender Awareness Week and Trans Day of Remembrance, Spectrum is hosting a dinner and documentary screening on Saturday, Nov.
+22, in Knott Hall B001 at 7 p.m.
+Spectrum will be showing “The T Word,” a documentary created by Laverne Cox.

-There will be Toss Pizza and drinks/desserts/snacks provide by Loyola Catering!
+There will be Toss Pizza and drinks/desserts/snacks provided by Loyola Catering!

 Sexual Diversity Awareness Week (SDAW)

 SDAW is a week-long series of activities and events that educate the campus community on sexual minority issues and generate a sense of understanding and acceptance.
 Among the week’s more popular events are the following: